 A fun day on the river plays right into the spirit of all gamblers.
 Paddle your way to fun prizes by collecting tokens, and then swap them for the best poker hand you can get!
 It's fun, casual, and free for all Wild Trails members.

-If a 10-mile swim sounds too intimidating, check out the 8th Annual Snail Darter.
+If a 10-mile swim sounds too intimidating, check out the Snail Darter.
 You’ll swim a .5-mile or 1-mile course downstream along the Chattanooga Riverfront.
 This family-friendly event is a great way to see Chattanooga’s beautiful downtown scenery from the Tennessee River.
-Register here.

 ROAD & TRAIL

 Come run the largest and most competitive 50K trail race in the Southeast.
-The StumpJump takes place on the beautiful single-track trails of Signal Mountain and Walden Ridge and features more than 4,400 feet of elevation gain.
+The 17th annual StumpJump takes place on the beautiful single-track trails of Signal Mountain and Walden Ridge and features more than 4,500 feet of elevation gain.
 Register here.

 The 7 Bridges Marathon offers runners an excellent tour of the city as they cross the Tennessee River multiple times during this popular race.
 Some points of interest include the Tennessee Aquarium, AT&T Field, Creative Discovery Museum, the Riverwalk, Bluff View Arts District, Hunter Museum of American Art, and the historic Walnut Street Bridge before finishing the 26.2 mile run in Coolidge Park.
 Register here.